Adeniyi-Bella/movie-API-client_server/README.md

 - Client side app routing was used for routing to different end-points

-## Testing your project
+## Testing the project
 - Clone the github link
-- Test your project using Parcel: parcel [Path to index.html] i.e parcel src/index.html.
+- Install packages with npm install followed by npm run start.
-- The src folder has all the components for the app.
+- The app starts on local host.